—————————————————————————————————————————————

 Noland and again John Brown were executors of his estate.

-just these few land records, it can be seen that the Coffeys and Nolands were
+these few land records, it can be seen that the Coffeys and Nolands were moving

-moving back and forth from early Wilkes and Burke County areas in North
+back and forth from early Wilkes and Burke County areas in North Carolina to

-Carolina to the Chester County, South Carolina area, buying and selling land.
+the Chester County, South Carolina area, buying and selling land.
+These

-These families migrated down from Maryland and continued to stay close to one
+families migrated down from Maryland and continued to stay close to one another

-another in North and South Carolina.
-There are many other court records on
+in North and South Carolina.
+There are many other court records on these people

-these people in the above mentioned states, too numerous to mention in this
+in the above mentioned states, too numerous to mention in this short essay.

-is known that one of the sons of Chesley Coffey Sr. died in Wilkes Co.
+that one of the sons of Chesley Coffey Sr. died in Wilkes Co.
 N.C.
+Joel Coffey

-Joel Coffey died 1799 and Salathiel Jr. died 1784.
-It is known that another
+died 1799 and Salathiel Jr. died 1784.
+It is known that another son, Chesley

-son, Chesley Coffey Jr., left the North Carolina area about 1780 and moved to
+Coffey Jr., left the North Carolina area about 1780 and moved to Tennessee and

-Tennessee and that son Nebuzaradon Coffey moved to Madison County, Kentucky
+that son Nebuzaradon Coffey moved to Madison County, Kentucky about 1794.
+We

-about 1794.
-We have left son Nathan Coffey whose whereabouts in early North and
+have left son Nathan Coffey whose whereabouts in early North and South Carolina

 NATHAN